One-Point Restricted Conformal Blocks and the Fusion Tensor Product: Introduction

+\end{customthm} We verify the correctness of Theorem~\ref{mainC} using the standard examples of VOAs, including the level-one affine/lattice VOA $L_1(\sl_2)$, and the critical Ising model Virasoro VOA $L(\frac{1}{2},0)$.
+The fusion tensor products given by \eqref{coro1tensor} turn out to be both the correct and standard ones, see Proposition~\ref{prop:affinelattice} and Proposition~\ref{prop:Ising}.

-This paper is organized as follows: we first recall the basics of VOAs and related constructions and then recall the definition of three-pointed conformal blocks on $\P^1$ in Section~\ref{Sec:2}.
-We introduce the notion of $\infty$-restricted chiral Lie algebras in Section~\ref{Sec:3} and discuss its basic properties and spanning elements.
-In Section~\ref{Sec:4}, we introduce the notions of $\infty$-restricted conformal blocks and the $L(V)_0$-module $M^1\odot M^2$ using the results in the previous Sections and prove Theorem~\ref{thm:A}.
+This paper is organized as follows.
+We first recall the basics of vertex operator algebras and related constructions, and then review the definition of three-pointed conformal blocks on $\P^1$ in Section~\ref{Sec:2}.
+In Section~\ref{Sec:3}, we introduce the notion of $\infty$-restricted chiral Lie algebras and discuss their basic properties and spanning elements.
+In Section~\ref{Sec:4}, using the results from the previous sections, we introduce the notions of $\infty$-restricted conformal blocks and the $L(V)_0$-module $M^1\odot M^2$, and prove Theorem~\ref{thm:A}.
 We prove Theorem~\ref{thm:B} in Section~\ref{sec:5} and discuss some of its consequences.
-Finally, in Section~\ref{sec:6}, we reinterpret Li's generalized nuclear democracy theorem using the one-point restricted conformal blocks and prove some of its variants.
+In Section~\ref{sec:6}, we prove Theorem~\ref{mainC}.
+Finally, in Section~\ref{sec:7}, we present examples of the tensor product $M^1\odot M^2$ for standard examples of VOAs.